N-Methyl-DOI

 N-Methyl-DOI, also known as 2,5-dimethoxy-4-iodo-N-methylamphetamine (2,5-IDNA), is a serotonin receptor modulator of the phenethylamine, amphetamine, and DOx families related to the serotonergic psychedelic DOI.
 It is a potent agonist of the serotonin 5-HT_{2A} receptor similarly to DOI.
 However, N-methyl-DOI was about 3.8-fold less potent than DOI as a serotonin 5-HT_{2A} receptor agonist in terms of EC_{50} and showed reduced maximal efficacy compared to DOI (E_{max} = 64% vs. 83%).
 On the other hand, it showed similar efficacy in activating the serotonin 5-HT_{2A} receptor to the psychedelic 2C-I (E_{max} = 68%).
 N-Methyl-DOI was first described in the scientific literature, as a potential radiopharmaceutical for medical imaging, by Alexander Shulgin and colleagues by 1984.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.